 Even though so many reasons exist for an officer to stop you, if the stop was in fact improper or illegal, a good chance exists that any evidence obtained from the traffic stop should be thrown out.
 If that happens, the evidence of drunk driving or drug possession cannot be used against you in a trial.

-The Webb Law Firm offers a free consultation on EVERY criminal case.
-This allows you to confidentially talk to criminal lawyers near me about your case and these issues.
-Call 207-283-6400 to set up a time to speak with an attorney about your free of charge.
+The Webb Law Firm offers a free lawyer consultation on EVERY criminal case.
+This allows you to confidentially talk to criminal lawyers near me about your case and the legal services that would benefit you the most.
+Call today 207-283-6400 to set up a time to speak with an attorney about your free of charge initial consultation.